 To fix this situation, we need to make sure our methods always take

 **kwargs argument, and always define and call methods using keywords.
 That way we can pass on the keyword arguments, that are not relevant to the current instance, when we call super.
-Alternatively, knowing the MRO, you can also use positional arguments and pick them off in order, and use the
+Alternatively, knowing the MRO, you can also use positional arguments, pick them off in order, and use the

 *args keyword to pass on subclass arguments.

-You would have thought I had enough of this inheritance hellscape by now, but oh wait, there’s more.
+You would have thought I had enough of inheritance by now, but there is more fun to be had.
 I present to you dynamic inheritance for those who just can’t commit to a class hierarchy at compile time.
+Disclaimer: don’t actually do this, it’s terrible.

-While teasing apart the some of the backend code that I had allowed to get mixed up in my GUI code, I ran into the situation of needing dynamic multiple inheritance to fix it. “why why why, would you do that?”, is probably what you are thinking.
+While teasing apart the some of the backend code that I had allowed to get mixed up in my GUI code 😬, I ran into the situation of needing dynamic multiple inheritance to fix it.
 Perhaps I could have designed the code a bit better at the start to avoid this situation (ok, not perhaps… surely).
 But anyway, I needed to pair up mixin classes with base classes, so I decided to go this route instead of a major refactor.

 The Python builtin type function allows you to do this.
 For example, assuming defined classes A and B, the following definitions for C are equivalent:

-So I can use different classes B to add to some mixin class A to dynamically.
 There is one more caveat that I have to work around.
-I also want to add the mixin class to the base class after I already have an instance of the base class B. So we need to redefine a class’s subclasses after it has been instantiated.
+I want to add the mixin class to the base class after I already have an instance of the base class B. So we need to redefine a class’s base classes after it has been instantiated.
+(This doesn’t make sense?)

 If I have classes A and B (which may have their own subclasses too):